vmware/vic-product/docs/user_doc/vic_app_dev/container_limitations.md

 DOCKER_CERT_PATH="<i>path to your cert files</i>"</pre>

 The certificate file path must lead to `CA.pem`, `client_key.pem`, and `client cert.pem`.
 You can run `docker-compose` with the following command:<pre>docker-compose -H <i>vch_address</i> up</pre>

-## Unsupported Docker Features

-This version of vSphere Integrated Containers Engine does not support these features:

-- Pulling images via image digest
-- Sharing concurrent data volume between containers
-- Mapping a local host folder to a container volume
-- Mapping a local host file to a container
-- `docker push`
-- `docker build`
-- `docker cp`

-For limitations of using vSphere Integrated Containers with volumes, see [Using Volumes with vSphere Integrated Containers Engine](using_volumes_with_vic.md).